 Oklahoma City a fantastic job on the boards tonight.
 Time after time, they limited the Spurs to only one-and-done opportunities.
 Oklahoma City’s rebounding really has come into their own as late.
 Also, Oklahoma City is now a killer 28-10 when they win the rebounding battle.
 Considering they lost Adams for a good chunk of the second half to an ankle sprain, it’s even more impressive they won it tonight.

 Only 15 turnovers for the Thunder and really, it’s “only” 15 turnovers.
 Oklahoma City had been averaging north of 16 turnovers since the all-star break, so to bring it under that was a job well done.
 Westbrook and George had nine of the 15, which leads you show the rest of the team did a great job taking care of the ball tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!